nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_premade.md

 ## NumberNameToString

 Provides the spelled-out name of a number.
 For example, an input of 7 would yield "seven".
-An input of 4234 yields the value "four thousand thirty four".
+An input of 4234 yields the value "four thousand thirty-four".
 The maximum value is limited at 999,999,999.

 - long -> NumberNameToString() -> String